2025 Conference Agenda

 Moderator: Simone Seiter, Senior Partner, Simon-Kucher & Partners Strategy & Marketing Consultants GmbH

-Raquel Cabo, Head of Patient Advocacy, Communications, Commercial strategy, Ovid Therapeutics
+Raquel Cabo, Former SVP Corporate Affairs and Commercial strategy, Ovid Therapeutics

 Grant Castor, SVP Commercial Strategy & Operations, Sentynl Therapeutics